meelgroup/baital/README.md

         --twise option provides a size of combinations to maximise coverage --strategy defines how the weights are generated between rounds --samples number of samples to generate
         --rounds number of rounds for sample generation, weights are updated between rounds.
-Higher coverage is expected with large number of rounds, however each round requires update of dDNNF annotation that might be long.
+Higher coverage is expected with large number of rounds, however each round requires additional computations that might affect performance.
         --weight-function a function transforming the ratios computed by strategies 1, 2, 3, and 4 into weights.
 Varying this parameter might affect the resulted coverage
    3. Step 3: computation of twise coverage.
 It computes a ratio between the number of distinct combinations in the sample set and the number of distinct feature combinations satisfying the constraints of the system.
 The latter number is obtained fron the results of Step 1.(i) or runs Step 1.(i)  (could take hours for twise=2, infeasible for large models for twise=3).
 Alternatively, both elements of the ratio can be computed approximately.
         --cov-approximate forces approximate computation.